Jamie Wong is an entrepreneur and storyteller with a specialty in bringing new ideas, voices and products to life.

 As the founder and CEO of the venture-backed startup Vayable.com, Jamie created a global marketplace in more than 1000 cities in 100 countries, transforming how people experience travel.

 Together with CNN's Van Jones and Google, she created Project Empathy, a series of virtual reality narratives that allow the public to experience what it's like to be a victim of the U.S. prison system.

-Jamie has been named a Forbes "Up and Comer," Business Insider’s "Top Founders to Watch" and Huffington Posts Top 50 Nontechnical Founders and is an alumni of the world-renowned startup accelerator, Y Combinator.
+Jamie has been named a Forbes "Up and Comer," Business Insider’s "Top Founders to Watch" and Huffington Post's Top 50 Nontechnical Founders and is an alumni of the world-renowned startup accelerator, Y Combinator.
 Jamie has appeared on major news networks such as CBS, BBC, CNN and Bloomberg, and her writing has been published in Fast Company, Entrepreneur and Sundance Channel Digital.